flonadb/flonadb/README.md

     postgresql-research.properties.password=postgresql-pass
     ```
     The `databases` property takes a comma-separated list of the unique names of the database instances, then we define
-    connection properties for each database instance, the properties for each instance must be prefixed with the
+    connection properties for each database instance, the properties for each instance must be prefixed with the name
-    name that was defined in the value of the `databases` property as seen in the example above, please refer to the
+    that was defined in the value of the `databases` property as seen in the example above, please refer to the
-    [File Proxy Configuration](#file-proxy-configuration) section for the complete list and
+    [File Proxy Configuration](#file-proxy-configuration) section for the complete list and documentation of each
-    documentation of each property.
+    property.
 - [Configure the client application](#client-setup) by setting the value of the `db.provider` property to
 `file` in the [Driver Configuration](#driver-configuration).
-Alternatively, you can comment out this property since
+Alternatively, you can omit this property since `file` is
-`file` is the default value.
+the default value.
 - You also need to tell the Flona driver the path to the database instance definition file, this is done by setting the
 path to the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_PATH`.